radhas-priya/entertainment-mern-app/README.md

 # entertainment-mern-app
-select master branch ab=ns see the project
+project is available on master braqnch click on main⬇️  and  select master branch and see the project.